Keram Malicki-Sánchez: Acting career

 a film that MTV wrote "shocked the box office with [a] #1 debut, topping both Django Unchained and The Hobbit."

 In 2020 Malicki-Sanchez starred in the role of eccentric artist Zeke in a comedic web series for the Canadian Broadcasting Corporation called 'Decoys' whose ensemble cast was nominated at the Canadian Screen Awards for Best Web Series.

 Musical career

-In 1987, at age 13, Malicki-Sanchez released a solo 45" on vinyl, in Spanish, through Ecuador's Fe Discos.

 In 1990, he founded the record label Constant Change Productions out of Toronto, and formed his band, Blue Dog Pict.
 The band released three albums: The Picture Album (1990), Anxiety of Influence: a nodding into...?
 (1992), and Spindly Light Und Wax Rocketines (1995), all distributed by Montreal's Distribution FUSION III.
-The band's song "One Hour's Sleep" was featured in the Degrassi High TV movie "School's Out."
-The band and its cult-like following is discussed in a section of the book "Any Night of the Week" about the history of Canadian rock music by Jonny Dovercourt.

 In 1995, Constant Change released Irrevocable Upgrade, a compilation of exotic musical works which Malicki-Sanchez curated and produced.

 In 1998, Malicki-Sanchez launched the band Ribcage, with Eric Ryder Costello and Paul Gallinato, and toured Cleveland and New York, releasing one album, For Machines to Dream About.
 In 2003 he wrote and performed the song The Truth Be Told for the film Uptown Girls.

 In January 2008, Malicki-Sanchez began releasing albums under the solo name Keram, launching a music video for the song Antiskeptic, before releasing his solo debut acoustic album Box.

 In 2014, he released the album Come to Life, which includes contributions from over 30 musicians, including Alex Lifeson on guitar.
 He later crowdfunded to produce three songs: (Don't Get Caught) By the Dazzling Charades (2018), Artificial Intelligence (2019) and That Light (2020).

-He has also composed for several movies and TV series including for New Line Cinema, MGM, and shown on Lifetime Movie Network and PixL: Mr. Write (2016), Twist of Fate (2016), Bad Date Chronicles (2017),Same Time Next Week (2017) and Sleeping With Danger (2020). and his music has been licensed to over 25 films and television shows.
+He has also composed for several movies and TV series including for New Line Cinema, MGM, and shown on Lifetime Movie Network and PixL: Mr. Write (2016), Twist of Fate (2016), Bad Date Chronicles (2017),Same Time Next Week (2017) and Sleeping With Danger (2020).